Vrolijk/OSDD/workshop/readme.md

 3: Depending on the speed of the data diode we didn't found any packet drops with the TP-Link switch<br>
 4: At the kernel UDP is a low priority and packets can be dropped.
 See footnote[^1] <br>
 5: Packets are send to the application.
 Depending on your hardware there could be a processing or disk IO write issue. <br>
-6: If you send data directly to the IP address of RX/PONG machine you need to add an ARP inject on TX/PONG
+6: If you send data directly to the IP address of RX/PONG machine you need to add an ARP inject on PONG

 ***
 # Setup